stevendborrelli/stevendborrelli.github.com/_posts/2012-05-02-hadoop-osx-sshkey_setup.md

 ##Next Steps
-Now that ssh keys are set up, we can conigure and run programs like Hadoop, Hbase and MPI.
+Now that ssh keys are set up, we can configure and run programs like Hadoop, Hbase and MPI.

 The next post will detail getting Hadoop up and running.